Python is an object-oriented scripting language with growing popularity. As with many language projects, what started

 Although Python is easily used for simple scripts, it has also been used to build complex applications such as the "Zope" Web application server.
 Google uses Python for many backend Web services such as Google Maps.
 An active user community has contributed a large number of applications and toolkits to the public domain.

 As a high level language, Python has been ported to many platforms.
 Java programmers may want to start with Jython, an open source Java-based implementation.
-With Jython you can add scripting style functions to your Java applications and
+With Jython you can add scripting style functions to your Java applications and use Java classes in Jython scripts.

 The Python Programming Environment